Welcome!

 FAQs

-How soon do I need to watch the video and use my kit?
 The kit will be shipped to you on refrigeration, and ricotta should be stored in the refrigerator when it arrives (cannoli shells are shelf-stable).
 The ricotta will have an expiration date (approx. 2 weeks) on the packaging, so we recommend taking the class to make the cannoli before that expiration.

-How much cannoli filling will it make, and how long will it be good for?
 The basket of ricotta will produce about 1-1.25lb. of cannoli filling and, once made, will be good for about two weeks .
 (Sugar is a stabilizer which is what allows the cannoli filling to last beyond the expiration date of the ricotta itself.)

-What is whey?
 Whey is a byproduct of cheesemaking.
 In Italy, they re-cook this whey (Ricotta literally means ‘re-cook’ in Italian!) to make ricotta!

-Are your cheeses pasteurized?
 Yes, all of our cheeses are pasteurized at a low temperature to preserve the quality and natural flora of the milk as much as possible.
 By federal law any cheese aged less than 60 days must be pasteurized.

-What does "salt to taste" mean?
 This just means to salt to your liking.
 We usually use a heavy pinch, but start with a small pinch and see how you like the flavor - you can always add more!